Alexandre-RICHARD/starter-front/README.md

 - React used accompanied by Redux Toolkit State Manager
 - React Refresh, allowing you to save/reload without losing state information
 - TypeScript, to uncover errors more quickly
-- ESLint, Prettier, to keep a beautiful code
+- ESLint, to keep a beautiful code
 - Sass, to write your style more logically

 ## Other details :